Education IT Services for Dallas Schools and Learning Organizations

 Help desk coverage for staff and classrooms

-See how our help desk model supports teachers, administrators, and distributed users when technology issues interrupt daily instruction or operations.
+See how our help desk model supports teachers, administrators, school offices, training teams, and distributed users when technology issues interrupt daily instruction or operations.

 • Improves response speed for staff-impacting issues